-The 10 inch Round Back Static Vent is 10 inches in diameter with a 2 inch tall collar.
+The 10 inch Round Back Static Roof Vent is 10 inches in diameter and has a 2 inch tall collar.
 In other words, this vent has 2 inches of clearance between the base and the inner louvers.
-The model RBV-10-C2 has 78 inches of net free area (NFA) and comes with a 16” x 16” square flange.
+The model RBV-10-C2 has 78 inches of net free area (NFA) which means each vent will ventilate 325 square feet of attic space.

 AVP’s Round Back Static Vents are UL Listed and rated up to 50+ PSF or wind pressure above 200 MPH.
 Certified by Texas Department of Insurance, Florida State Approved & Conforms to the Standards of CALFIRE.